blessinvarkey/musings/README.md

 # Musings

+Hi.
+Thank you for visiting my blog.
+Most of these pages are alive, so I keep updating them if I find any new information.
+I'm currently exploring implementing Lean UX with Scrum.
+You can jump directly to [All things Scrum](https://github.com/blessinvarkey/musings#blog-all-things-scrum) to check my latest updates.

 | S. No. | Contents | Tags |
 | ------------- | ------------- |------------- |
 | 1. | [Selected Readings](https://github.com/blessinvarkey/musings#papers-selected-readings) | papers |